cockroachdb/docs/v22.1/online-schema-changes.md

     - The locality changes from something that is not `REGIONAL BY ROW` to `REGIONAL BY ROW`.

 {{site.data.alerts.callout_info}}
-If a schema change fails, the schema change job will be cleaned up automatically.
-However, there are limitations with rolling back schema changes within a transaction; for more information, [see below](#schema-change-ddl-statements-inside-a-multi-statement-transaction-can-fail-while-other-statements-succeed).
+If a schema change job is paused, any jobs waiting on that schema change will stop waiting and return an error.
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-If a schema change job is paused, any jobs waiting on that schema change will stop waiting and return an error.
+If a schema change fails, the schema change job will be cleaned up automatically.
+However, there are limitations with rolling back schema changes within a transaction; for more information, see [Schema change DDL statements inside a multi-statement transaction can fail while other statements succeed](#schema-change-ddl-statements-inside-a-multi-statement-transaction-can-fail-while-other-statements-succeed).
 {{site.data.alerts.end}}

 ## Declarative schema changer